department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

-Simple (not fully functional) xslt from SOAP response with ImagingExamTO to FHIR Bundle with DocumentReference:
+Simple (not fully functional) xslt from SOAP response with VitalSignTO to FHIR Bundle with Observation:
 - uses a fixed Patient resource
-- uses fixed system values for identifiers
+- uses fixed site values for identifiers
 - does not lookup location or practitioner resources, just uses the identifier

 ```xml